cloudmesh/cloudmesh-pi-burn/README.md

 /dev/disk3s2        	Linux
 ```

-we can now access the boot partition with
+We can now access the boot partition with

 ```
 ls /Volumes/boot/
 ```

+This partition is writable as it is not in ext format.

-However to access the LInux partition we need to mount it with fuse
+However to access the Linux partition in read only form we need to mount it with fuse

 ```
 sudo mkdir /Volumes/Linux